heegi/heegiyun.com/_posts/2020-05-09-library-research.markdown

 description: Exploring students' needs when using the library space on campus
 ---
 ## Project Summary
-This *3-month-long* individual academic research was conducted using three different methods in the following order: field studies, interviews, and surveys.
-The ultimate goal of the project was to investigate *how to improve the use of library space to provide students a better study environment without distractions*.
+This *3-month-long* individual academic research was conducted using three different methods to investigate *how to improve the use of library space to provide students a better study environment without distractions*.<br>

+**Methods** <br>
+Field Study, Interview, Survey, Thematic Analysis (Affinity Diagram)

 <br>

 ## Problem
 The University of Washington campus hosts thousands of students every day.
 Libraries are considered as the first preferred space for university students to study, particularly for individual works ([Thaler](https://www.gensler.com/research-insight/gensler-research-institute/students-on-libraries)).
 This means that thousands of students use or have used library spaces on campus to study.
-While many universities have been trying to bring new changes to library spaces to align with students’ study habits, the most important library quality that students ranked was simply a **quiet space for students** ([Thaler](https://www.gensler.com/research-insight/gensler-research-institute/students-on-libraries)).
+While many universities have been trying to bring new changes to library spaces to align with students’ study habits, the most important library quality that students ranked was simply a **quiet space** ([Thaler](https://www.gensler.com/research-insight/gensler-research-institute/students-on-libraries)).
 This suggests that <mark style="background-color: #FFE599">the core value of library space designs need to be reconsidered from the basics</mark>.
 It is necessary to investigate how we can improve the design of library space to provide students a better study environment.

 <br>